 Mount Home Theatre Projector

-A low-profile projector mount is perfect to keep your projector up high and out-of-the-way of children.
+A low-profile projector mount is perfect to keep your projector up high and out-of-the-way for children.
 This Vogel EPC 6545 is a little expensive but so worth it.
 It has a quick release so you can remove the projector to clean filters.
 The Vogel low profile so hugs the ceiling nicely.

 Mount Home Theatre Speakers